 So ‘Mr. Van’, the people say to me, ‘the good thing of the recession in our country is that people go back to farming.’
-And I learned to agree in the Nigerian way by giving them a humble: ‘Thank you sir.’
+And I learned to agree in the Nigerian way by giving them a humble: ‘Thank you, sir.’

 But after a week I also learned Nigerians not only approve in an utmost friendly way and are able to use an overwhelming approach of appreciation; they also like to discuss ferocious, nearly aggressive.

 The shock passed, but I was still puzzled: What kind of people are those?
 But it didn’t take more than two days to discover Nigerians are just more expressive than any other people in the world.
-They enjoy to squabble uncompromising about politics and they do appreciate a fierce verbal fight for getting a bargain.
+They enjoy squabbling uncompromising about politics and they do appreciate a fierce verbal fight for getting a bargain.
 It’s not most Nigerian people who like to battle verbally with force, it’s all of them!

-It might be one of the reasons Nigeria is so much misinterpreted in the rest of the world.
+It might be one of the reasons Nigeria is so much misinterpreted by the rest of the world.
 I can imagine western people who were already nervous to go to this country, because of the negative image of the West-African country they were confronted with at home, lock themselves in their air-conditioned hotel room and take the earliest plane back to their home country to tell the people: Nigeria is really dangerous!
 Those people are aggressive.
 They may kill you!

 © Marc van der Sterren | Farming Africa